 Employees, including the CEO receive employer paid RRSP contributions of 11.25% of base salary to a Group RRSP or a Defined Contribution Plan.
+The CEO receives contributions up to the allowable limit under the Canada Revenue Agency (CRA) guidelines.
+Amount in excess of the allowable RRSP limit is accrued in a Supplemental Pension Plan, which was introduced in August 2020.
 The funds and accumulated interest and/or profits are "locked in" until discontinuance of employment or retirement from Coastal Community.